Akatmks/homebrew-vapoursynth-plugins/README.md

 You may also want to try out other people's taps.
 A quick Google search found me [Bl4Cc4t's](https://github.com/Bl4Cc4t/homebrew-vsplugins) and [XiNGRZ's](https://github.com/xingrz/homebrew-vsplugins) taps.
 Be aware that some plugins in either of those taps are outdated, such as lsmas.
 For this tap, Akatsumekusa will try to maintain it as long as Akatsumekusa remains active.

+In addition to Homebrew taps, [here](https://github.com/Stefan-Olt/vs-plugin-build)'s a repository distributing prebuilt binaries from Stefan-Olt.
+This repository is said to be very helpful.

 To install BestSource:

 ```sh